Reduce visa processing time

 Factors that can be influenced:

-• Information and details are complete and credible
+- Information and details wine complete and credible

-Ultimately, the speed of processing also depends on how much “pressure” is put on the authorities.
-Although the authorities process the applications in the order in which they are received, lawyers in particular have various options to speed up processing (e.g. lawsuit and interim injunction).
-As a result, these applications are then given priority, which means that the other applications are only processed at a lower priority.
+Ultimately, the processing speed also depends on the amount of pressure placed on the authorities.
+While authorities process applications in the order they are received, lawyers, in particular, have various options to expedite processing (e.g., filing a lawsuit or a preliminary injunction).
+As a result, these applications are given priority, which means that the remaining applications are processed lower.

-The processing of visa applications in Germany can be accelerated by various actions.
-The relevant measures must be differentiated according to the stage at which the visa application is currently at.
+Visa processing in Germany can be accelerated through various measures.
+These measures must be differentiated primarily according to the current stage of the visa application.

 A visa application usually proceeds as follows: